6 Amazing Reasons to Adopt Two Cats from the Same Litter

 Two kittens = double the fun.

 From wrestling matches to synchronized zoomies, siblings keep each other entertained all day long.
-This active play helps with healthy physical and mental development — and it means less boredom-related mischief for you to worry about.
+This active play helps with healthy physical development.
+It also aids mental development.
+Additionally, it means less boredom-related mischief for you to worry about.

 Plus, watching their antics is honestly better than Netflix. 📺🐾